 Real Estate Office Near Me Mono – The Purchase Contract

 When buying or selling real estate, the purchase contract is one of the most important documents involved in the transaction.
 This document lays out all of the terms and conditions of the sale, so it’s essential to understand what’s included in each section.
-Here’s a breakdown of some of the key sections in a real estate purchase contract from a real estate office nearby in Mono.
+Here’s a breakdown of some of the key sections in a real estate purchase contract from a real estate office nearby in Mono, Ontario.

 Purchaser Information: This section contains information about the purchaser, such as name, address and contact information.
 It also includes disclosures about whether the buyer has been pre-approved for a mortgage loan.